google/grr-doc/installing-grr-server/via-docker.md

 The container will listen on port 8000 for the admin web UI and port 8080 for client polls.

-### Advanced usage (non-ephemeral configs; external MySQL instance)
+### Advanced usage

-By default, GRR will be configured to connect to a MySQL instance that is already installed in the container.
-If you would like to connect to a MySQL instance running on the host instead (and have GRR's configs and data persist beyond the life of the container) here's how you would go about it:
+#### Using configs on the host

+The default config directory for GRR's server installation, specified by the config option `Config.directory`, is `/usr/share/grr-server/install_data/etc` (**inside** the container).
+You can mount a directory on the host system over that directory, effectively overriding the directory inside the container.
+Any changes made by GRR inside that directory (notably, creating and modifying the server writeback file) will be reflected on the host instead of inside the container.
+Here's how to accomplish that:

 1. Copy over the initial configs for the server installation from GRR's image to the host's filesystem: